xiangormirko/catalog_jewelry_app/README.md

 DATABASE & TABLES
 -------------------
--After you are logged into vagrant type psql
--Here type the commands to create the database tournament ('CREATE DATABASE tournament;')
--You may check the the databases with the command '/d'
--Connect to the database using the command ('\c tournament')
--Import using command '/i tournament.sql' or paste sql schema to create tables and views from tournament.sql
--Run 'python test_tournament.py' to check if the script passes all unit tests
--Use and edit methods in tournament.py as needed
--Thanks!
+-After you are logged into vagrant navigate to the app folder and run the file database_setup.py to create the database -Run the file lotsofitems.py to populate with a few sample entries -Run project.py to get the app up and running -Navigate to localhost:5000 to check that everything is running correctly -You may use emptyDatabase.py to erase records in the database